sjmercene/osTicket-Help-Desk-Lab/README.md

 Executable: C:\PHP\php-cgi.exe
 Name: PHP via FastCGI
 ```
+**Result:**
+IIS was able to process PHP files correctly, and PHP scripts executed successfully in the browser, confirming that the FastCGI configuration was working as expected.

 ---

 ### MySQL Installation Issues

 **Problem:**
-Experienced repeated installation failures during MySQL setup.
+The installer would not install files properly, likely due to dependency or configuration issues during the setup process.
+I identified this after noticing the installation would fail partway through and not fully complete.

 **Cause:**
 Installer dependency issues and incomplete setup execution.

 **Fix:**
-Re-ran the installer multiple times and ensured all required dependencies completed successfully.
+I navigated back through the installer and re-executed the setup steps multiple times, ensuring each stage completed properly.

 **Result:**
-MySQL Server installed correctly and was available for use.
+MySQL Server installed successfully and was available for database use.
+This approach helped resolve the issue without needing to restart the entire installation.

 ---